 Disruptions Due to Work Stoppages and Other Labor Matters - Our major customers and many of their suppliers have unionized work forces.
 Work stoppages or slow-downs experienced by our customers or their suppliers could result in slow-downs or closures of assembly plants where our products are included in assembled vehicles.
 For example, strikes by a critical supplier called by the United Auto Workers led to extended shut-downs of most of General Motors' North American assembly plants in February 2008 and in 1998.
 A material work stoppage experienced by one or more of our customers could have an adverse effect on our business and our financial results.
 In addition, all production associates at our Milwaukee facility are unionized.
 A sixteen-day strike by these associates in June 2001 resulted in increased costs as all salaried associates worked with additional outside resources to produce the components necessary to meet customer requirements.
-The current contract with the unionized associates is effective through June 29, 2014.
+The current contract with our unionized associates is effective through June 29, 2014.
 We may encounter further labor disruption after the expiration date of this contract and may also encounter unionization efforts in our other plants or other types of labor conflicts, any of which could have an adverse effect on our business and our financial results.
-Labor contracts between General Motors Company, Ford Motor Company and Chrysler Group LLC and their unionized associates under the United Auto Workers expired on September 14, 2011.
-These customers recently ratified new contracts could have an adverse effect on our business and our financial results.
-Labor disruptions encountered after the expiration date of these new contracts could have an adverse effect on our business and our financial results.
-Labor disruptions encountered after the expiration date of these new contracts could have an adverse effect on our business and our financial results.
-Labor disruptions encountered after the expiration date of these new contracts could have an adverse effect on our business and
+Labor contracts between General Motors Company, Ford Motor Company and Chrysler Group LLC and their unionized associates under the United Auto Workers expire in September and October 2015.
+Labor disruptions encountered during the contract period could have an adverse effect on our business and our financial results.